top of page

 assortment of blade fuses

-Distribution panels
+Distribution Panels

-AC Consumer unit
+The AC Consumer Unit

-In a van conversion, we use a small consumer unit if we are installing shore power (ie. the ability to plug in and charge up at a campsite).
+A consumer unit or breaker box is a type of distribution panel.
+In a van conversion, we use a small consumer unit if we are installing shore power for plugging into mains at campsites and service stations.

 Shore power to consumer unit

-Combined AC and DC distribution panels
+Combined AC and DC Distribution Panels

 Note: You must be extra careful if you are installing the AC and DC systems in the same cabinet.
 Under no circumstances should the wiring touch.